Reinforcement learning for adaptive interior point methods in convex quadratic programming: Learning-based parameter adaptation

-The action of our task is the choice of $\alpha_{\square,k}$ in each iteration step $k$ for $\square \in \{x,y,z\}$.
-Since $\alpha_{\square,k}$ is the factor that is used to sequentially decrease the regularization parameter $\delta_{\square,k}$, according to \eqref{eq:delta_update}, it must be strictly positive and smaller than or equal to one.
+\paragraph{Action} The action of our task is the choice of $\alpha^k$ in each iteration step $k$.
+Since $\alpha^k$ contains factors that are used to sequentially decrease the hyperparameters $\delta^k$, $\nu_k$, and $\varepsilon_k$, according to \eqref{eq:delta_update}, it must be positive and smaller than one.